Did you know there’s a link between your urine and weight loss endeavors?

 Clear urine is typically more seen during the day than in the morning.

 It’s because our bodies have just woken up from a long night’s sleep and are not adequately hydrated.
+It's why drinking water first thing in the morning is a must.
+You sweat during sleep, so your body needs to regain its lost hydration.

 How Can You Measure Fat in Your Urine?